Incarceration in the United States: Gender

+In 2011, it was reported that 85 to 90% of women incarcerated were victims of sexual and domestic violence, which is significantly higher than the national average of 22.3% of women in the United States.
+Women who face sexual or domestic violence are more likely to commit crimes themselves and become incarcerated.
+The history of black women experiencing higher rates of abuse than white women provides one of many explanations for why African American women have faced higher rates of incarceration than white women.

 In 2013, there were 628,900 adult males in local jails in the United States, and 1,463,500 adult males in state and federal prisons.
 In a study of sentencing in the United States in 1984, David B. Mustard found that males received 12 percent longer prison terms than females after "controlling for the offense level, criminal history, district, and offense type," and noted that "females receive even shorter sentences relative to men than whites relative to blacks."
 A later study by Sonja B. Starr found sentences for men to be up to 60% higher when controlling for more variables.
 Several explanations for this disparity have been offered, including that women have more to lose from incarceration, and that men are the targets of discrimination in sentencing.

 Youth

 Through the juvenile courts and the adult criminal justice system, the United States incarcerates more of its youth than any other country in the world, a reflection of the larger trends in incarceration practices in the United States.
 This has been a source of controversy for a number of reasons, including the overcrowding and violence in youth detention facilities, the prosecution of youths as adults and the long term consequences of incarceration on the individual's chances for success in adulthood.
 In 2014, the United Nations Human Rights Committee criticized the United States for about ten judicial abuses, including the mistreatment of juvenile inmates.
-A UN report published in 2015 criticized the US for being the only nation in the world to sentence juveniles to life imprisonment without parole.
+A UN report published in 2015 criticized the U.S. for being the only nation in the world to sentence juveniles to life imprisonment without parole.

 According to federal data from 2011, around 40% of the nation's juvenile inmates are housed in private facilities.

 The incarceration of youths has been linked to the effects of family and neighborhood influences.
 One study found that the "behaviors of family members and neighborhood peers appear to substantially affect the behavior and outcomes of disadvantaged youths".